 S3 multipart upload is supported for saving MP4 files to S3.
-Multipart upload is recommended by AWS for saving files which has size over 100MB.
+Multipart upload is recommended by AWS for saving files which has a size of over 100MB.

-Second compatibility is that we define built-in http forwarding with the specific rules.
-So that if your recording is in AWS S3 or anywhere , you can directly forward incoming request to the destination you specify.
+The second compatibility is that we define built-in HTTP forwarding with the specific rules.
+So that if your recording is in AWS S3 or anywhere, you can directly forward incoming requests to the destination you specify.

 Gap is Filled: Data Channel in WebRTC

-One of the other feature that is being asked by our users is data channel support.
-Some of our users are asking built-in chat support between stream publishers and stream players.
-We knew that WebRTC data channel can be used for that and lastly we’ve enabled data channel in WebRTC streaming.
+One of the other features that are being asked by our users is data channel support.
+Some of our users are asking for built-in chat support between stream publishers and stream players.
+We knew that the WebRTC data channel can be used for that and lastly we’ve enabled the data channel in WebRTC streaming.
 With the data channel support, you can use it for transferring any kind of data including binary or text between publishers and players.

 Surpass the limits: 4K 60FPS WebRTC Streaming

-Most of the people is wondering if 4K 60FPS streaming is possible in WebRTC.
-Luckily, we have a kind of partner that pushes us to surpass our limits but not only providing higher quality but also using different codecs that is not supported in WebRTC stack.
+Most people are wondering if 4K 60FPS streaming is possible in WebRTC.
+Luckily, we have a kind of partner that pushes us to surpass our limits but not only providing higher quality but also using different codecs that are not supported in the WebRTC stack.

 HEVC(H.265) Support in WebRTC Stack